FarazRashid/FarazRashid/README.md

 ## Hobbies and About Me

--  **Mobile Development:** Learning the ropes of Android development this semester.
-Excited to create engaging mobile apps!
--  **Machine Learning Enthusiast:** Captivated by the potential of AI and machine learning.
-Inspired by "Thinking, Fast and Slow," I believe data can unveil hidden truths
--  **Gym Enthusiast:** Fitness enthusiast who hits the gym four times a week, finding strength and inspiration in physical challenges.
--  **Voracious Reader** A bookworm at heart, I find solace in the written word, exploring diverse literary worlds.
--  **Poet & Writer:** I express my thoughts and emotions through poetry and writings, penning my thoughts and feelings
+I'm currently exploring the world of Android development, excited to build engaging mobile apps.
+As a machine learning enthusiast, I'm fascinated by its potential, inspired by "Thinking, Fast and Slow" to use data to uncover hidden insights.

--  **Music Lover:** Enjoys a wide range of music, particularly classic rock legends like Pink Floyd and Jimi Hendrix.
+To balance things out, I hit the gym four times a week finding both physical and mental strength through those challenges.
+When I'm not coding or reading (I'm a bit of a bookworm!), I might be writing poetry or getting lost in the music of classic rock legends like Pink Floyd and Jimi Hendrix.

--  **Aspirations:** Aiming to bridge the gap between humanity and technology as a machine learning engineer, software developer, and web architect.
--  **Global Outlook:** Enriched by living in the UK, I celebrate diversity and embrace varied perspectives to shape my worldview.
+Ultimately, I aspire to bridge my ideas to life, whether that's through machine learning engineering, software development, or mobile architecture and to make an impact.
+My experiences living in the UK have instilled a global outlook, and I value diverse perspectives that help shape my world view

 # Tools